hymnsrepo/hymnsrepo-site/content/hymns/lord-make-me-like-you.md

 To set and example for all of you
 Of service and of love.

-The Spirit annoints me and calls me by name
+The Spirit anoints me and calls me by name
 To bring good news to the poor,
 Release to the captives and sight to the blind,
 To set the prisoners free.